 If cancerous ovarian tumors are caught early enough and treated appropriately, the odds of reaching a five-year survival rate increase drastically to 92 percent.
 You should always follow up carefully with your gynecologist for advice if you have ovarian tumors or any concerning symptoms.

 Important Reminder: This information is only intended to provide gynecology guidance, not a definitive medical advice.
 Please consult ob/gyn doctor about your specific condition.
 Only a trained, experienced board certified gynecologist or certified gynecology specialist can determine an accurate diagnosis and proper treatment.

 Do you have questions?
-Would like to schedule an appointment with the leading OBGYN specialist in Midtown NYC, Dr. Pedram Bral, please contact our office.
+Would like to schedule an appointment with the best gynecologist nyc in Midtown New York, Dr. Pedram Bral, please contact our office.

 Dr. Pedram Bral, Gynecologist (Gynecologist NYC, Midtown)